jad-nasser/free-library/README.md

 - The edit-book page allows the publisher to edit this book or delete it
 - It is not required by the publisher to fill all the inputs in the edit-book page to edit a book, the publisher can choose the fields that he/she needs to update and left the others blank so the system will only update the fields that the publisher needs to change and the other fields that their inputs are empty will not changed.
 - For the publisher to add new book, in the navbar there is a button named "Add New Book", when the publisher clicks it, the publisher will be navigated to add-book page, then the publisher should fill all the inputs and click the "Add Book" button below.
-- Just Note that in the add-book page, the file input can only accept a PDF file.
+- The system only accepts PDF files.
-- For the publisher to go to the account-settings page, the publisher should click the button that contains the gear icon in the navbar.
+- For the publisher to go to the account-settings page, the publisher should click "Account Settings" in the navbar.
 - In the account-settings page the publisher can select which setting he/she needs by clicking a setting from the box that it is located at the left of the screen, but for small screen size this box will not appear instead a second navbar will appear under the original navbar and this navbar contains a button that have an icon like hamburger, when the publisher clicks this button all the settings will appear and then the publisher can select which setting he/she needs by clicking them.
 - The account settings available are:
   - **Account Info**: allows the publisher to see all the account info except the password.